 It is a very good idea to fit a wood burning stove in a conservatory.
-Wood burning stoves and conservatories are a perfect example of synergy in action, the combined result being greater than the sum of the individual parts.
+Log burners and conservatories are a perfect example of synergy in action, the combined result being greater than the sum of the individual parts.
 Conservatories are often chilly during winter (due to the amount of glass) and may be abandoned by families during the colder months.

 A wood burning stove converts a cold glass-box into a warm and relaxing space.

 Using modern clip-together chimney materials the installation of a wood burning stove is often not as difficult or expensive as a householder might think.

 The easiest place to site the stove in the conservatory is close to the main property so that the flue can be secured to the building and attain enough height so that the cowl gets to “free air” (usually above the guttering or soffit).

 It might be possible to site the logburner away from the house (deeper into the conservatory) but then a building regulation we call the “2.3 metre rule” starts to make live difficult and it is almost certain that the stove will then have to be at least 2.3m away from the main property.
 In this situation it may be difficult to support the chimney (min height 3 to 3.5 metres) with suitable bracketry.

 Yes, yes and yes!
 Conservatories in particular, but also extensions can be very cold in the winter months and are often neglected for this reason.
 Add a wood stove and you have a snug space to relax (switch off the central heating in the rest of the house and save some cash and the planet!